-Trailer brake controllers are small boxes that generally have just a few controls.
+Trailer brake controllers are small boxes that generally have few controls.
 There may be sliders or wheels for sensitivity and gain, and there’s almost always a slider to allow you to activate the trailer brakes without stepping on the tow vehicle brakes.

 Figure 7-1: Trailer brake controller